-Additionally, Krusty the clown rents a one bedroom apartment that was featured the most in the episode where he gets arrested.
-There isn’t anything clownish about his normal looking, second story pad and he would have paid $825/month.
+Additionally, Krusty, the clown, rents a one-bedroom apartment featured the most in the episode where he gets arrested.
+There isn’t anything clownish about his normal looking, second-story pad, and he would have paid $825/month.
 Apu and his family could have used some clown car magic to perfect their living space.
-Their nicely landscaped, 3 story apartment with a walk up entry would have had many bedrooms subdivided to accommodate all eight children.
+Their nicely landscaped, 3 story apartment with a walk-up entry would have had many bedrooms subdivided to accommodate all eight children.
 Rent here would be $1,600 per month.

-Now when you have a spare moment in your adult life to binge a little on your favorite cartoons, you will know what they have to bring home in order to make rent.
+Now when you have a spare moment in your adult life to binge a little on your favorite cartoons, you will know what they have to bring home to make rent.